Component 3: Introduction to Training Class Management

-Once you have completed the Dog Training the Delta Way Seminar and successfully completed the Responsible Companion Animal Ownership, you will be ready to continue the practical component of study.
+Once you have successfully completed the Component 1: Dog Training the Delta Way Seminar and Component 2: Responsible Companion Animal Ownership, you will be ready to continue the practical component of study.

 The 6-Day Workshop program is conducted in Sydney, New South Wales, at two venues.
 The main lectures (five days) are held at Rydges Bankstown, and one day is conducted a local Animal Shelter.

-As you will be working with dogs at a shelter, students are not required to bring their own dogs.
-If you require an assistance dog to attend any day of the workshop with you, you will need to provide the Delta Society with documentary evidence that your assistance dog has been assessed and/or certified as such by an approved/certified assistance dog training organisation in NSW.
+As you will be working with dogs at a shelter, students are not able to bring their own dogs.
+If you require an assistance dog to attend any day of the workshop with you, you will need to provide Delta Institute with documentary evidence that your assistance dog has been assessed and/or certified as such by an approved/certified assistance dog training organisation in NSW.

 The documentary evidence must be provided along with your registration form.
-Any decision to allow an assistance dog to maintain attendance will be made by the venues.
+As a courtesy, you must also provide advance notice of assistance dog attendance to the Bankstown Rydges.

 During the workshop, you will undertake training in areas such as: